 Omega Planet Ocean 600m Review

-The Omega Planet Ocean collection is revered by many and rightfully so.
-These dive watches are true diving instruments that combine both design and functionality.
-We were fortunate to be able to spend four days with the Blue Omega Planet Ocean 600m 39.5mm watch provided by Moyer Fine Jewelers.
-During our time with this watch we confirmed much of what we already thought, which was the Omega Planet Ocean 600m is absolutely stunning.
+We were fortunate to be able to spend a week with the Blue Omega Planet Ocean 600m, generiously provided by Moyer Fine Jewelers.
+During our time with this watch we confirmed much of what we already thought, which was the Omega Planet Ocean 600m is a top tier dive watch that punches above its weight.
+Being priced at $7,100, this watch is considered a huge value because it competes against watches that cost, in some scenarios, twice as much.

 We’ve done a full hands on video review on YouTube.
 Check out our Omega Planet Ocean 600m Review & Unboxing Blue Dial.